OpenPGP CA: a high-level overview

 who communicates with whom.
 This communication pattern is typical for many

 ensure that all of their users’ OpenPGP-based tools can automatically

-communication partners.
-The admins do all of the work with the help of OpenPGP
+Now, after the initial setup7, normal users don’t manually authenticate (most of) their communication partners.
+The admins do that work for them, with the help of OpenPGP CA.

 OpenPGP CA helps organizations or groups model trust relations in OpenPGP.

 We use the term “organization” to refer to any group of people who might use OpenPGP CA together - whether they are an informal group, a commercial organization, or any other form - such as: